acswift/acswift/cv-dev.md

 - bash, vim, git and Github

 #### Copywriting
-- copywriting and editing in English
+- strong written commmunication in French and English

 ---
 ### Experience